Top of the page

 Floaters are spots and lines that "float" across your child's field of vision.
 These are caused by stray cells or strands of tissue inside the eyeball.
 Flashes are sparkles or lightning streaks.
 These occur in your child's side vision.
 This is called the peripheral vision.

 Floaters and flashes usually aren't serious.
 But they can be annoying.
-If floaters bother your child, he or she can look up and then down.
+If floaters are bothersome, your child can look up and then down.
 This may make them go away.

 For now, your doctor doesn't think your child's symptoms are a sign of a more serious problem.
 But an eye examination is the only way to know for sure.